RCmags/rcmags.github.io/collections/projects/Ornithopters/_posts/2018-09-07-motor_ornithopter.md

 ---
 layout: post
-title: "Ornithopter powered by a motor with a crank-shaft"
+title: "Review | Ornithopter powered by a motor with a crank-shaft"

 # image sliders:
 slider1: